veshitala/Machine-learning/Poverty/README.md

 - The goal is to predict the level of poverty based on features such as age, rent, education level, etc.

 To model the data
-- individual members in households were aggregated (mean and stdev) to generate new features
+- Individual members in households were aggregated (mean and stdev) to generate new features
-- Stratified KFold is used to generate class weight due to heavy imbalance between classes.
+- To correct for heavy imbalance between classes, Stratified KFold is used in the training step